girliemac/girliemac.github.io/_posts/2015-12-25-kittycam-raspberrypi-camera-cat-face-recog-nodejs.md

 1. Detect motion (Use Johnny-Five IR.Motion obj)
 2. Take photos (Raspistill, command line tool)
 3. Cat facial detection (KittyDar)
-4. Store the photos in cloud (Cloudinary)
+4. Store the photos in cloud storage (Cloudinary)
 5. Publish the data (URL) to PubNub for realtime streaming
 6. Stream on web (subscribe the data from PubNub)

 ![KittyCam flow](/assets/images/articles/2015/12/kittyCam-app.png "KittyCam flow")

-The hardware is operated with [Johnny-Five](http://johnny-five.io/), open-source JavaScript robotics programming framework.
-I am using it to detect motion from the PIR sensor.
-When it detect my cat (or any moving object) nearby Raspberry Pi, it triggers the camera.
+The hardware-software communication is done with [Johnny-Five](http://johnny-five.io/), open-source JavaScript robotics programming framework.
+I am using it to talk with a PIR sensor.
+When the sensor detect my cat (or any moving objects) nearby Raspberry Pi, it triggers the camera.

-Photos are taken using `Raspistill` command line.
+Photos are taken using `raspistill` command line.
 One cool thing about Node.js is that you can execute commands by spawning child processes.

 Once a photo is taken, I am using another child process to detect if any cats are on the photo, using [KittyDar](https://github.com/harthur/kittydar), an open source face detection for cats, written by Heather Arthur.